Pushkar4568/MQ2/DOCUMENTATION.md

 ## Constant's A and B
 The constants value is not given in many datasheets so you may have to find on your own .
-First of we have to understand that the MQ2 sensor responda to change in multiple gases ,following is its sensitivity curve provided in the datasheet
+First of all we have to understand that the MQ2 sensor responds to change in multiple gases ,following is its sensitivity-curve provided in the datasheet

 ![Curve](images/CURVE.png)